TechnoSavage/Fitness/README.md

 # fitness
-workouts and script to parse fitness data
+workouts and scripts to parse fitness data